AnkitRana24-tech/Excel_Project-Data_Analysis/README.md

 **🎯 Objectives**
 - Clean and preprocess raw dataset in Excel.
 - Perform detailed data analysis using formulas and functions.
-- Create interactive dashboards using charts and KPIs.
+- Create interactive dashboard using charts and KPIs.
 - Identify trends in sales, customers, and product performance.

 ---